 Resource allocation definition

 It all revolves around balancing the needs and priorities and finding the best course of action to maximize the use of limited resources and accomplish a better return on investment.
-First of all, companies and organizations need to establish an end goal, like better brand recognition, improved productivity, or increased revenue, and then apply resource allocation.
+Firstly, companies and organizations need to establish an end goal, like better brand recognition, improved productivity, or increased revenue, and then apply resource allocation.

 Types of resource allocation